BDC Hamburger Icon

 Bottom LineBottom line

-Finding the right CRM system can provide many benefits to your sales team.
-Access to CRM metrics and CRM reports gives your sales reps the best opportunities to successfully convert leads.
+The right CRM system can provide many benefits to your sales team.
+Access to CRM metrics and CRM reports gives your sales reps the best opportunities to convert leads successfully.

 Most of today’s sales activities are conducted over the phone.
-This entails a highly rated business phone service, such as any of the options in our business phone system best picks, and cloud contact center software that can provide the right capabilities on demand.
+This entails a highly rated business phone service, such as any of the options in our best business phone systems picks and cloud contact center software that can provide the right capabilities on demand.
 These tools will enable you to access best-in-class communication tools as you grow, without a hefty upfront investment.

 For example, a cloud-based call center platform allows you to use a remote sales team and tap into a larger talent pool while lowering operating costs.
 It also has numerous monitoring and reporting features so you can obtain real-time analytics to improve your sales performance.
 [Check out our review of Nextiva, one of our top choices for a business phone system.]

-Did you know that it typically costs $4,700 to hire a new employee?
+Did you know that, according to Statista, United States-based small businesses spend an average of $1,100 training a new employee?
 Don’t throw money away by continually onboarding new sales reps.

 Mistakes to avoid when building a sales team